fanzhanglab/SCORPIO/README.md

 # SCORPIO
 ## Simulated single-Cell Omics with Realistic Phenotypes and Integrated Outcomes

-Simulation strategy for single-cell clusters with differential abundance between groups.
-This approach generates single-cell datasets along with corresponding metadata—including disease status, cell type, subject, batch, as well as age and sex.
-This code has been adapted from [Dr. Jun Inamo's simulation code](https://github.com/juninamo/S2EQTL).
+Given the current limitation of single-cell simulation packages which often are not designed to address the association with clinical variables, we developed and employed a flexible simulation strategy.
+This approach generates single-cell datasets along with corresponding metadata—including disease status, cell type, subject, batch, as well as age and sex when necessary—specifically tailored to evaluate CellPhenoX.
+This approach is able to create simulated single-cell cell count data, followed by varying levels of differential cluster abundance.

+The SCORPIO package helps benchmark the performance of [CellPhenoX](https://github.com/fanzhanglab/pyCellPhenoX).

+ This code was initially developed by Dr. Jun Inamo.

 ## Usage
 Run the `simulation_benchmark.sh` script to automize the generation of the datasets.